Water & Dye Release

 Best Water Temperature for Henna Indigo Dye Release

 The strongest and fastest dye release always happens with the hottest water temperature.
-Henna batches vary according to seasonal crops, and variations in things like climate and soil will affect how fast even hot water works.
+Henna batches vary according to seasonal crops.
+Variations in things like climate and soil will affect how fast even hot water works.
 Sometimes henna paste may be ready to use within ten minutes with a hot water mix, and other times it may need longer.
 Pure henna always gives dye release, you just have to work with it and assess how fast or slow it’s releasing dye.
 If you’re not getting intense dye release after ten minutes, then let it sit up to an hour.
-If you want to apply warm henna to your hair, gently heat it up on the stove on an extremely low temperature (or double boiler /Dutch oven) until it’s warm enough for you to use.
+If you want to apply warm henna to your hair, gently heat it up on the stove on a very low temperature (or double boiler /Dutch oven) until it’s warm enough for you to use.

 A cold water henna mix will mean your henna needs longer to dye release so you might want to let it sit overnight and use it the next day.
-Heating it up before use is optional.
+Heating it up before use is optional if you want warm henna.

 As with henna, indigo dye release is triggered fast, and colours intensely, with hot water.
 However, not everyone can tolerate a hot water indigo mix as it has a strong smell and you need to be in a well ventilated area to use hot indigo.

 The issue of water and dye release in henna and indigo is easily dealt with once you understand what water type works best for each.
-Soft water for henna and hard water or mineral water for indigo.
+Soft water works well for henna and hard water or mineral water works best for indigo dye release.

 Happy henna days !